Azure/open-service-broker-azure/README.md

 With the instance binded, now we can test the credentials from the previous step.

 ```
-$ psql -h <host> -U <username>@<host> -d <database>
+$ psql -h <host> -U <username>@<host> -d "db=<database> sslmode=require"
 ```

 ### Unbind

 To unbind the provisioned instance, run the following command with the Instance id and the Binding id from the previous step.
-Note: Once you unbind the instance, you can no longer access the provisioned instance with the previous created credentials.
+Note: Once you unbind the instance, you can no longer access the provisioned instance with the previously created credentials.

 ```
-$ go run contrib/cmd/cli/*.go -H localhost -u username -P password unbind -iid 256787f5-8ecb-4ec0-9881-58c1bc4cf62b --bid a109d773-4a20-439f-90c4-215df25a4f97
+$ go run contrib/cmd/cli/*.go -H localhost -u username -P password unbind -iid 256787f5-8ecb-4ec0-9881-58c1bc4cf62b -bid a109d773-4a20-439f-90c4-215df25a4f97

 Unbound binding a109d773-4a20-439f-90c4-215df25a4f97 to service instance 256787f5-8ecb-4ec0-9881-58c1bc4cf62b
 ```